-- Some of the company’s beans are sourced from Africa, and blended with other sources of beans.
+- Some of the company’s beans are sourced from Africa and blended with other sources of beans.

-05. Koffee Kult Organic Coffee Beans
+5. Koffee Kult Coffee Beans Dark Roasted Highest Quality

 Those who love this product do so because of its wonderful aroma.
 It is a dark roast, with cupping notes including Cinnamon, Heavy Body, Smooth, and Bright with a long finish.